SiaFoundation/siad/doc/api/index.html.md

 **keyfiles**
 List of filepaths that point to the keyfiles that make up the siag key.
 There should be at least one keyfile per required signature.
-The filenames need to be commna separated (no spaces), which means filepaths that contain a comma are not allowed.
+The filenames need to be comma separated (no spaces), which means filepaths that contain a comma are not allowed.

 ### Response